Gigi Hadid Chokes Up Talking About Her Recent Trip To A Bangladesh Refugee Camp

 At only 23-years-old, supermodel Gigi Hadid has already had many astounding accomplishments, from working with designer brands to appearing on the cover of a host of magazines.
-She’s worked with labels such as Marc Jacobs, Prada, and Chanel and accumulated a net worth of approximately $13 million.
+She’s worked with labels such as Marc Jacobs, Prada, and Chanel, and accumulated a net worth of approximately $13 million.
 Now she’s receiving recognition for her dedication to philanthropy work.
 For the past two years, Hadid has served as a UNICEF ambassador and the experience has totally changed her life.
 On Friday, she was honored to accept Variety’s Power of Women honor In New York City, according to Variety.
 She gave an emotional speech during which she spoke about her recent trip to a refugee camp in Bangladesh.

 Hadid stood among a tribe of other powerful women all of whom have been hard at work using their platform and following to make a difference in the world.
 Bette Midler, Taraji P. Henson, Kacey Musgraves, and Christiane Amanpour also received recognition at the event.
 While she was in Bangladesh, the model visited a refugee camp that provides housing for the Rohingya people, a primarily Muslim group fleeing their home in the Southwest Asian nation of Myanmar to escape persecution.
 While meeting with this ethnic group, Hadid asked them how UNICEF could best be of service to them and what they would tell the world about themselves if they could.
 She discovered that many of them wanted nothing more than a sense of identity.